 UNE COM has a number of student clubs and organizations committed to cultural diversity and advocacy.
 Student programs and events vary each semester, but have included speakers, discussion panels, documentaries, workshops, volunteering, and community-based activities.
 If you don’t see a club or organization that speaks to what you are passionate about, the Office of Recruitment, Student & Alumni Services will walk you through the process of creating one.
 Recent notable start-ups have included White Coats for Black Lives and the Muslim Student Association.

 The student-run Equity Diversity Advancement Committee (EDAC) strives to increase the cultural humility of the college by supporting increased diversity efforts in recruiting, within the academic curriculum, and in programmatic initiatives within the greater community.
+The COM Student Spotlights project is one of many contributions EDAC has made in celebrating diversity at UNE COM.

 UNE COM is committed to providing a safe and inclusive environment to all students on the gender continuum.
 In conjunction with the Office of Intercultural Student Engagement, the University has implemented all-gender restrooms, and the ability to add preferred name and gender in various capacities.
 Every June, the University marches in the Portland Pride Parade to show our commitment to the LGBTQI community.